Studying in Europe - Erasmus

 - Academic recognition of the credits earned abroad (ECTS).

-- A mobility grant (between €540 and €600 for three to 12 months according to length of stay).
+- A mobility grant (between €540 and €600 for two to twelve months according to length of stay).

 - For disabled students and students with a family, special funding to a limited extent for additional costs incurred abroad.